The Center for INTERIM Programs

 Tibetan medicine uses a different body of knowledge than western medicine with almost none of the examination or diagnostic techniques I've used in my twenty plus years of medical practice.
 Nonetheless, the patients are open, appreciative, and come to the physician with many of the same complaints as western patients.
 My Tibetan homestay and local language/culture lessons helped fill out my immersion with the local environment, diet, cultural and religious holidays.
 I gained a new perspective on Tibetan political issues by daily interaction with the Tibetan people who love their country and miss their independence.

-There is a striking practical and philosophical difference between western medicine and Ayurvedic Medicine with strong links between mental health and disease; bringing the diseased body back into balance through a combination of diet, mental training, and behavior and lifestyle changes.
-The providers are much more holistic than the mechanistic-based western medicine providers.
 During my month of study, I had on average 4-5 hours of didactic instruction in various phases of Ayurvedic Medicine including diet, spices, food preparation, herbal plant qualities and medication formulations and uses.
 Each of the four instructors focused on differences between Ayurvedic and Western medicine, and learned from my western experience.
 This daily dialogue made the experience practical and interactive.
 For the month of immersion in Ayurvedic medicine, I stayed at the only Ayurvedic Health home in Nepal and sampled the massages, diets, and mental training and meditation.
 The health home is strictly vegetarian and the meals are substantial, healthy and varied.
 Food is prepared with only the freshest ingredients in combinations tailored to the individual patient.
 I ate with the patients staying in the health home and had good conversations with a predominantly German patient population there for a variety of illnesses.

 Kathmandu is rich in the history of traders and ancient caravans.
 To round out the cultural immersion aspect of my adventure, the in-country coordinators booked weekly cultural excursions to local sites of historical or cultural interest led by a superb local guide; the type of excursion that transcends tour books.
 After an excursion, I was even more excited about updating my family and friends back home with blog entries and photos.
 Internet access was easily available at a local internet cafe (on average, 50 cents/hour for broad-band speed) with uninterrupted power supplies to deal with the periodic power outages in Kathmandu.